-When the Kondo coupling constant is decreased $(J_1<J_0)$, the $f$-fermion and the $\phi$-boson thermalize into the states with the different temperatures shown in Fig.~\ref{fig:FinalTemperaturesDifference}.
-The physical reason for this temperature difference or partial-thermalization can be understood by the decoupling between the fermion and boson due to the higher final temperature compared to the Kondo temperature $T_{K,1}$ of the quenched system.
-Fig.~\ref{fig:FinalTempVsKondo} shows that the final temperatures of the partial thermalized cases are higher than the Kondo temperatures of the quenched system.
-As a result, $f$-fermion and $\phi$-boson are decoupled and they are thermalized within their own Hilbert spaces separately with the different temperatures.
-The observed thermalization in the MCKI model is quite similar to the thermalization discussed in the mixed SYK model~\cite{Larzul2022} containing both the $SYK_2$ and $SYK_4$ terms if we consider the partial-thermalized states in the MCKI model as pre-thermalized states specified with the slow thermalization in the SYK model.
-The analogy between the partial-thermalized states in the MCKI model and the pre-thermalized state in the SYK model becomes clear when we consider the re-feedback effect to the $f$-fermion and $\phi$-boson from the conduction electron with the $1/N$-correction.
+On the other hand, when the Kondo coupling constant is decreased $(J_1<J_0)$, the effective temperature differences between the $f$-fermion and the $\phi$-boson is significantly large as shown in Fig.~\ref{fig:FinalTemperaturesDifference}.
+We can understand the large temperature difference from the decoupling between the fermion and boson due to the higher final temperature compared to the Kondo temperature $T_{K,1}$ of the quenched system. $T_{K,1}$ is the Kondo temperature obtained from the post-quench Kondo coupling constant $J_1$.
+Fig.~\ref{fig:FinalTempVsKondo} shows that the final effective temperatures of both $f$-fermion and the $\phi$-boson are higher than the Kondo temperatures of the post-quench system for $J_1<J_0$.
+As a result, $f$-fermion and $\phi$-boson are decoupled and can only be thermalized within their own Hilbert spaces separately, resulting in two very different temperatures.
+Our observation of this incoherent thermalization in the MCKI model is quite similar to the thermalization discussed in the mixed SYK model~\cite{Larzul2022} containing both the SYK$_2$ and SYK$_4$ terms.
+The incoherently thermalized states in the MCKI model can be interpreted as pre-thermalized states specified with the slow thermalization in the SYK model.
+The analogy between the incoherently thermalized states in the MCKI model and the pre-thermalized state in the SYK model becomes clear when we consider the re-feedback effect to the $f$-fermion and $\phi$-boson from the conduction electron with the $1/N$-correction.
 We will discuss it in the next section.

-Now we discuss the thermalization time.
-Fig.~\ref{fig:ThermalizationTimeForLowDiffTemp} and~\ref{fig:ThermalizationTimeForHighDiffTemp} show the thermalization times of $f$-fermion and $\phi$-boson for the cases with initial temperatures lower than the $T_K$ and higher than the $T_K$ respectively.

-In case of the low initial temperatures ($\leq T_K$), both thermalization times $\mathcal{T}_{th,f}$ (Fig.~\ref{fig:ThermalizationTimeForLowDiffTemp} (a)) and $\mathcal{T}_{th,f}$ (Fig.~\ref{fig:ThermalizationTimeForLowDiffTemp} (b)) increase as the initial temperature is decreased.
-We expect that this is related to the non-Fermi liquid state formation in the low-temperature limit as discussed in~\cite{Ratiani2010}.
-The thermalization time difference in this case (Fig.~\ref{fig:ThermalizationTimeForLowDiffTemp} (c)) shows that there is a large thermalization time difference when $J_1<J_0$ while not much difference when $J_1>J_0$.
-This is consistent with the fact that the $f$-fermion and $\phi$-boson are thermalized into the states with the same temperature when $T_0\leq T_K$ and $J_1>J_0$ while they are thermalized separately with different temperatures when $J_1<J_0$.